NeelBhatt/Docs-1/aspnet/aspnetcore/security/data-protection/implementation/key-management.md

 When the data protection system initializes, it reads the key ring from the underlying repository and caches it in memory.
 This cache allows Protect and Unprotect operations to proceed without hitting the backing store.
 The system will automatically check the backing store for changes approximately every 24 hours or when the current default key expires, whichever comes first.

+>[!WARNING]
-Warning: Developers should very rarely (if ever) need to use the key management APIs directly.
+> Developers should very rarely (if ever) need to use the key management APIs directly.
 The data protection system will perform automatic key management as described above.

 The data protection system exposes an interface IKeyManager that can be used to inspect and make changes to the key ring.
 The DI system that provided the instance of IDataProtectionProvider can also provide an instance of IKeyManager for your consumption.
 Alternatively, you can pull the IKeyManager straight from the IServiceProvider as in the example below.